-4.1 Under the TDLCR we are required to have and keep up to date a register of persons we have recognised as competent to carry out the medical and occupational psychological fitness examinations.
+4.1 Under the TDLCR we are required to have and to keep up to date a register of persons we have recognised as competent to carry out the medical and occupational psychological fitness examinations.
+This is available on our website.